ZhengyiLu01/Fashionista/README.md

 # APIs and Controller
 "Nettelo": This is used to create a 3d body model.
 The front end 'main' will send the 4 photo to Nettelo.
 The Nettelo will analyze the photo and create a 3D model, which is sent back to the front end to be confirmed.

+If we are using existing OS subsystems or 3rd-party SDKs for implementing the engine, we will interact with them through appropriate adapters or libraries.
+As scheduled, if we utilize Google Cloud services like Cloud Storage or Cloud Functions, we would interact with their respective SDKs to handle image storage or trigger serverless functions for backend processing.

+This initial design provides a basic structure for communication between the front-end and back-end engine, but it's important to note that the specific implementation details may evolve and be refined as the development progresses and additional considerations arise.
 # View UI/UX

 # Team Roster